zhihan/janala2-gradle/README.md

 # janala2-gradle
-Migrate Janala2 library to use Gradle and latest libraries (ASM, etc.)
+Migrate CATG (janala2) library to use Gradle and latest libraries (ASM, etc.)

 This is a working repository to migrate CATG tool to use Gradle and update the dependencies.